-This article helps me everytime I’m paralyzed by fear of failure.
+This article helps me every time I’m paralyzed by fear of failure.

 Time and Burnout

 I’m one of those always busy, always wanting to be more productive types of people.
 Being a work-a-holic and burning out were badges of honor.
-Around 25, my body stopped keeping up and I had to figure out another way These articles and books helped me reframe my mindset on work and how I use my time.
+Around 25, my body stopped keeping up and I had to figure out another way to be.
+These articles and books helped me reframe my mindset on work and how I use my time.